The Boho Wedding Directory is a hand-picked list of all awesome wedding suppliers in the business, ready to help you...

 A fit-and-flare dress embeds in it the features of a mermaid and trumpet dresses.
 The key differences are where the flare starts.
 In this dress, the flare starts below the hips.
 This dress is flattering as it mimics a thin waistline and curvy body like an hourglass.
 Regardless of the body shape, the dress perfectly fits a bride’s body and compliments it.

 A perfect gown is key to an ideal wedding.
 The bride has to be a standout.
 Walking down the aisle, it’s the dress that will always attract peoples’ attention, and therefore you must get it right.
-Study your body, and find a dress that will compliment you, maintain your style and make you comfortable.
+Study your body, and find a dress that will compliment you, maybe add a custom wedding pin maintain your style and make you comfortable.